 You must see the kitten in real life, some trusted online pet stores such as purebreedkitties.com offer you to schedule live video calls with the kitten, which is a great option that will save your time and money on travel and is a much safer option than face to face considering COVID-19.

 Trusted online platforms support secure methods of payment, such as debit or credit cards.
-You should never transact with sellers requiring payment via insecure methods, such as wire transfer, money order, bitcoin, prepaid gift card, mobile apps and so on.
+You should never transact with sellers requiring payment via insecure methods, such as wire transfers, money orders, bitcoin, prepaid gift cards, mobile apps, and so on.
 Even though these methods of payment as easy and effective, they lack meaningful recourse to get your money back in case of a scam.
-It is also important to note that any site which requires your personal information, such as Social Security number, should be avoided entirely.
+It is also important to note that any site which requires your personal information, such as your Social Security number, should be avoided entirely.

 Some online scammers are from countries where English is not the first language.
 Always read the fine print and look out for spelling and grammar mistakes and strange choice of words.
-Also, poor website design for sphinx-sellers purporting to be established organization should raise a red flag.
+Also, poor website design for sphinx sellers purporting to be established organizations should raise a red flag.

 Whenever you are searching for an established organization to buy your sphinx, watch out for suspicious domain names.
 In most cases, trusted organizations will use simple URLs, such as purebreedkitties.com, matching the name and trademark of the company.
 Any extra, enticing, or suggestive words in the URL, such as ‘super deals’ or ‘discount sales,’ it is highly likely that the website is a scam.